-- Sponsoring Organization Monitoring Staff Information (in TX-UNPS) (applies to sponsors of 25 or more sites, including sites being added); - Contracting Entity Budget (in TX-UNPS) amending the sponsor's budget as the addition of sites will increase the budget; - Site Application (in TX-UNPS) for each site; - A copy of the site's license/certification to provide adult day care services and,
+- Sponsoring Organization Monitoring Staff Information (in TX-UNPS) (applies to sponsors of 25 or more sites, including sites being added); - Contracting Entity Budget (in TX-UNPS) amending the sponsor's budget as the addition of sites will increase the budget; - Site Application (in TX-UNPS) for each site; - A copy of the site's license/certification to provide day care services or exemption from licensing and/or health and safety documentation; and, - If exempt from licensing, documentation of compliance with health and safety requirements.

-NOTE: A site cannot be approved if it does not meet the licensing requirements.
+NOTE: A site cannot be approved if it does not meet the licensing and/or health and safety requirements.